skuzair/VoxAgent/README.md

 ## Why Groq Was Used for STT

 The assignment preferred a local STT model when possible.
 This implementation uses Groq Whisper instead of a fully local Whisper or wav2vec setup because it provides fast, reliable transcription without requiring heavy local inference hardware.
 This was a practical hardware workaround to keep the demo responsive and easy to run on a normal development machine.
+I wasnt able to use local models since I work on a laptop which doesnt have a GPU or good specs, so i had to rely on online models for good enough performance.

 ## System Requirements Coverage